MrBlackBrain/MrBlackBrain/README.md

 ## Software Engineer | Full-Stack Developer

 ### About Me
 Hello there!
-I'm Doğukan, a passionate Lead Software Engineer weaving the web of tomorrow with the threads of code.
+I'm Doğukan, a passionate Software Engineer weaving the web of tomorrow with the threads of code.
 With a career colored by numerous projects across a spectrum of technologies, I've been the go-to person for developing and leading enterprise-level applications.
 My toolbox is overflowing with languages and frameworks like JavaScript, TypeScript, .Net Core, C#, Python, and MSSQL, to name a few.
 I take pride in crafting elegant solutions that speak the languages of both functionality and innovation.

 Now, I'm on the lookout for a new adventure!
 I'm keen on packing my bags and coding skills to join a team that's as enthusiastic about pushing boundaries as I am.
 I'm particularly interested in opportunities that will allow me to spread my technical wings internationally, with an organization that supports visa sponsorship.
 So, let's connect and code the future together!